necrolingus/udemy_docker/nginxwordpressmysql/README.md

 ##### But lets do certbot manually so we can learn what it does.
 certbot certonly --manual --preferred-challenges dns --server https://acme-v02.api.letsencrypt.org/directory --manual-public-ip-logging-ok -d '*.YOUR_DOMAIN.net' -d YOUR_DOMAIN.net

+If you want to play around first, add the --staging flag to the above command so that you don't reach any potential request limits.

 Letsencrypt will ask you to add a TXT record.
 Add it then press Enter to continue.
 It will then ask you to add another one.
 Add it but now wait.
 Dont press Enter.
 Those records must propagate.
 If you press Enter and they have not propagated yet, you will need to restart the process.